Salman Ahmed Shaikh

 To put the matters in right perspective, income inequality even in OECD (Organization for Economic Cooperation & Development) countries is at its highest level for the past half century.
 The average income of the richest 10% of the population is about nine times that of the poorest 10% across the OECD, up from seven times 25 years ago.
 OECD countries represent developed world with sophisticated financial markets.

 High income inequality in OECD countries shows that more sophisticated the interest based financial system, less equitable the income distribution will be and as various reports suggest, the high economic growth even in long term does not and has not made income distribution to become equitable.
 Rather, economic growth has worsened income distribution.
 Past growth experience of Japan and USA or even recent growth experience of India and China has resulted in increased income inequality in these countries.
 Growth not only has failed to improve income distribution, but when it is obtained in presence of interest based financial system, the income distribution has worsened as the empirical evidence shows for these countries.

 Having perfect markets leads to efficiency and economic welfare, but the institution of interest hampers potential investment by arbitrarily making capital scarce.
 It encourages concentration of wealth and creates a barrier in the way of use of funds in the productive enterprise.
 Positive economics says that given an interest based investment opportunity; consider productive enterprise only if the rate of return exceeds the market interest rate, but positive economics does not consider the negative externalities.
 For instance, increased income inequality, poverty and below full employment use of real scarce resources resulting from artificially making capital scarce.

-No matter whatever is the initial distribution of wealth in society, interest based financial intermediation can bring concentration of wealth eventually in every society by granting private right of fiat money creation to central bank and allowing fractional reserve system which gives right to private banks to create credit money.
+No matter whatever is the initial distribution of wealth in society, interest based financial intermediation can bring concentration of wealth eventually in every society by granting private right of fiat money creation to central bank and allowing fractional reserve banking system which gives right to private banks to create credit money.
 Apart from the people from top income group, majority of people remain financially excluded due to income based lending criteria and requirement of collateral.